Mamurooyiboluawhore/art/serializers.md

 -   Support for nested serializers and a lot more

 ### Overview Of Serializing And Deserializing
-Serialization is the process of converting an object or data structure into a format that can be easily stored or transmitted.
+Serialization is converting an object or data structure into a format that can be easily stored or transmitted.
 This typically involves converting the object into a byte stream or a textual format like JavaScript Object Notation (JSON) or eXtensible Markup Language (XML).
 The data can be stored in a file or database as soon as it is serialized.

 In a simpler term, one can also say serializing is a process of converting complex, native data structure such as objects, arrays, or classes—into a simpler, standard format like JSON (JavaScript Object Notation).
 This helps data to be easily read by machine and humans and allows for more seamless storage.

-Some importance of Serializers include custom representation; the flexibility to choose what field and object you want to include or exclude, format data or even calculate additional field to include in the output.
+Some importance of Serializers include custom representation; the flexibility to choose what field and object you want to include or exclude, format data or even calculate additional fields to include in the output.
-Serializers enables ease in integrations with application Programme Interface(APIs).
+Serializers enable ease in integrations with application Programme Interface(APIs).
 And a lot more benefits

 Deserialization is the reverse process of serialization.
 It is the process of converting a serialized data back into its original form.
 This is typically done when the data is retrieved from a file or database and needs

 ### HOW TO SERIALIZE DATA IN NATIVE PYTHON

-In native python, serializing and deserializing of data can be done using the built-in `pickle`, `marshall` and `json` module.
+In native Python, serializing and deserializing of data can be done using the built-in `pickle`, `marshall` and `json` modules.
 The example below will the illustrated using the built-in `json` module.
-This module can be used to transmit data between different languages, human readable, secure for untrusted data.
+This module can be used to transmit data between different languages, human-readable, secure for untrusted data.
 Below is an example of how to serialize a Python dictionary into a JSON string:

 ```python
 import json